webrender/webrender.github.io/_posts/2017-11-23-automate-github-pages-ifttt-glitch.md

 ![](/post_files/ifttt-ghpages.png "ifttt-ghpages")

+_Update 02/18: This article has been translated into Uzbek by GetColorings - check it out here: [http://getcolorings.com/uz-automate-github](http://getcolorings.com/uz-automate-github)_

 _Update 02/18: This article has been translated into Russian by HTRecover - check it out here: [http://howtorecover.me/kak-avtomatizirovat-blog-github](http://howtorecover.me/kak-avtomatizirovat-blog-github)_

 Earlier this month, I finally decided that it was time to migrate my personal blog from Tumblr to Github Pages.
 The one thing holding me back was social media cross-posting;  On Tumblr, I had been using IFTTT to create new posts based on my social media sharing, but IFTTT doesn't natively support Github Pages.